LL.M. International and Comparative Law

 (LA7010) 10 ECTS

-A. Purpose.
+A, Purpose.
 To teach (i) European competition law (ii) familiarity with primary legal materials (iii) analytical lawyering ability.
 The module innovates in basing itself on primary materials published by the EU, of which an online manual is composed, such as Treaty Articles, Regulations and Directives, and extending to official Notices and Vade Mecum.
 It eschews heavy reliance on academic commentary and case law analysis, with some exceptions for illustrative purposes.
 The purpose of the module is threefold.
 First, acquaintance with the subject matter.
 Second, skills training in the reading and analysis of primary materials, such as Regulation 1/2003 Third, the development of independent critical and scholarly argument and exposition based on the primary materials.
+Students should be aware that this module does not follow textbooks but looks directly to primary instruments and moves from instrument to instrument, rather than primarily thematically.

 Pre-Requisite: Students should be acquainted with EU law prior to taking this module or should consult with the module lecturer to ascertain whether this module is appropriate for them.